LancreFI/shellScripts/README.md

       Asks for the directory in which the files are located.
 Make sure the dir contains only files, no subdirs or anything, as the behaviour's not tested on subdirs.
 Don't put the script inside the same dir either.
       You can choose to use the last modification date or the Date taken -value from metadata (image files) as the new filename (ddMMyy_HHmmss.extension).

 nameinfo.sh
-'---> Check every kind of DNS-record for a domain, check a couple of common TXT-records, robots file and whois
+'---> Check every kind of DNS-record for a domain, check a couple of common TXT-records, robots file and
+      whois.
       Just another quick script to check info on a domain, sometimes useful for CTF's.
       Add more power by combining with gitGet.sh and well-known.sh